jrmatos/angular-resize-number-directive/README.md

 ## How to use

-1. Include the `<script src="angular-resize-number-directive.min.js"></script>` on your HTML document.
+1. Include the `<script src="angular-resize-number-directive.min.js"></script>` in your HTML document.

-2. Include the `resizeNumber` dependency on your Angular module:
+2. Include the `resizeNumber` dependency in your Angular module:

 ``` javascript
 angular.module('app', ['resizeNumber']);